Do you want to take your career to the next level by applying to an MBA program?

 Try to keep that to only the achievements worth mentioning.
 And do not include your high school education or any activities you did before college.

-Skills can be a huge plus to your profile when competing with lots of students.
+It's true -- skills can be a huge plus to your profile when competing with lots of students.
 They help you showcase your best qualities and talents easily.

 Adcoms don't want to see a list of skills because most of those words don't mean anything.